 Plus, you’ll be better prepared to ask the right questions and evaluate costs with an educated eye if you choose to shift to outsourced fulfillment later on.

-When planning your fulfillment strategy, ask yourself how your time is best spent.
+When planning your fulfillment strategy, ask yourself how your time needs to be spent in order to drive growth toward your business goals.

 Do you want to be stocking goods, processing orders, packing boxes, running shipping labels, or overseeing others doing it?
-Or would you rather spend your time building your online brand through marketing efforts, product expansion, and business development?
+Or is it more crucial to spend time building your online brand through marketing efforts, product expansion, and business development?

 Both options have their advantages and fit into business models at different stages of expansion.
 But for many entrepreneurs, the opportunity to drive growth through brand building is what tips the scales in favor of outsourced fulfillment.